 - Hunt out the modern architectural gems that Tokyo has to offer.
-There is still a structure by Le Corbusier (in Ueno Park) and two building by Frank Lloyd Wright – go find them!
+There is still a structure by Le Corbusier (in Ueno Park) and two buildings by Frank Lloyd Wright—go find them!

 - Wander around Ginza/Yurakucho to see structures by some of the most celebrated current crop of architects.
-Look for the translucent Hermes Building by Renzo Piano, the Mikimoto building by Toyo Ito and the Tokyo International Forum by Santiago Calatrava.
+Look for the translucent Hermes Building by Renzo Piano, the Mikimoto building by Toyo Ito and the Tokyo International Forum by Rafael Viñoly.

 - Shinjuku is Tokyo’s original skyscraper zone and is famed as the inspiration for Ridley Scott’s Blade Runner.
 Some of the newer buildings in this area are the best.
-The Mode Gakuen Cocoon Tower was voted skyscraper of the in 2008 by Enporis.
-It was built by Tange Associates – although completed several years after Kenzo Tange himself died.
-The best view of the building is from the roof of the Keio Department Store.
+The Mode Gakuen Cocoon Tower was voted “Skyscraper of the Year in 2008 by Emporis.
+It was built by Tange Associates—although completed several years after Kenzo Tange himself died.
+The best view of the building is from the roof of the Keio department store.
 Some other Tange buildings in Tokyo are the Fuji TV building in Odaiba and the incredible Yoyogi National Gymnasium.

 - Pay homage to the resting place of the 47 Ronin at Senkakuji Temple.

 - Wander around inside the building where Douglas MacArthur personally ruled Japan from 1945 until 1951.
-His office is still preserved in the state that he left it, but is only open to visitors on rare occasions.
-Closest Station is Hibiya.
+His office is still preserved in the state that he left it, but it is only open to visitors on rare occasions.
+Closest station is Hibiya.

-- Since you’re in the area, wander into the East Gardens of the imperial palace (open to the public) and make your way to the top of the runis of the Edo Castle dojon (castle platform).
+- Since you’re in the area, wander into the East Gardens of the Imperial Palace (open to the public) and make your way to the top of the ruins of the Edo Castle dojon (castle platform).
 Even thought the castle burnt down not long after it was built 400 years ago, the height of the base is still quite impressive and gives a nice view of the area and the surrounding city.

-- Pop over to the politically controversial Yasukuni Shrine (due to some of the people who have the honour of being buried there).
-Apart from being a serene and pleasant spot for an autumnal stroll, there’s often some political excitement, the “right” colourfully represented by the nationalists driving around with a massive blaring out propoganda/nonsense and sharply contrasted by regular exhibitions/protests drawing attention the nation of Japanese occupied territories during the war.
+- Pop over to the politically controversial Yasukuni Shrine (due to some of the people who have the honor of being buried there).
+Apart from being a serene and pleasant spot for an autumnal stroll, there’s often some political excitement, the “right” colorfully represented by the nationalists driving around with a massive blaring out propaganda/nonsense and sharply contrasted by regular exhibitions/protests drawing attention the nation of Japanese occupied territories during the war.
 You can also enter the first floor of the Yushukan Museum for free where you can see a Zero fighter and various other armaments.

 - Get a coffee at Starbucks and watch the madness of the scramble crossing in Shibuya.

-- Try the Shinjuku underground challenge: owing to the massive scale of shopping facilities and sub terrestrial linkage, it’s possible to walk from one mall to another, and up into other department stores for maybe as much as 2km!
+- Try the Shinjuku underground challenge: owing to the massive scale of shopping facilities and sub-terrestrial linkage, it’s possible to walk from one mall to another, and up into other department stores for maybe as much as 1.5 mi!
 Go to Shinjuku, start in any mall, department store or station and allow yourself to get utterly lost underground/indoors.
 See how much distance you can cover and how many different stations you can enter without ever going outdoors.

-- Once you’ve completed the Shinjuku underground challenge (above) grab the Chuou Line over to Tokyo Station, and repeat for Tokyo.
-Last time I tried, I managed to walk underground from somewhere near Otemachi, down through Yokyo station, down to Tokyo International Forum, then up into Bic Camera at Yurakusho station.
+- Once you’ve completed the Shinjuku underground challenge (above) grab the Chuo Line over to Tokyo Station, and repeat for Tokyo.
+Last time I tried, I managed to walk underground from somewhere near Otemachi, down through Tokyo Station, down to Tokyo International Forum, then up into Bic Camera at Yurakusho Station.